Apples, Vaud: Economy

 Up until the 20th century, Apples was primarily an agricultural village.
 Today agriculture is only a secondary source of income for the residents of Apples.
 They focus on cultivation and animal husbandry with respect to dairy farming.
 North of the village there is a small industrial area, where, among other things, switchgear and high grade steel are manufactured.
 More jobs also exist in the services sector.

+Notably, Logitech, a multinational manufacturer of computer peripherals and software, was founded in 1981 in Apples.
+The legal seat of Logitech International S.A. is still in Apples.

 In Apples there is a riding school, a sports center, and an educational center, as well as a regional nursing home and foster home.
 In the last few decades the village has developed into a residential area thanks to its attractive location.
 Many of the employed residents are commuters, who work primarily in the cities of Morges and Lausanne.

 As of In 2010 2010, Apples had an unemployment rate of 3.2%.
 As of 2008, there were 70 people employed in the primary economic sector and about 19 businesses involved in this sector.
 312 people were employed in the secondary sector and there were 10 businesses in this sector.
 226 people were employed in the tertiary sector, with 35 businesses in this sector.
 There were 570 residents of the municipality who were employed in some capacity, of which females made up 40.7% of the workforce.